The Annual Frommer's Travel Gift Guide

 Really smart, right?
 These foldable travel hangers come in sets of two.
 You'll never look like a schlub again, and your giftee never needs to know how cheap they were.
 Winning!

 When it comes to airline luggage fees, every ounce counts.
 If you plan to buy any souvenirs on your trip, you need to make sure purchases won't put you over the limit.
-This easy-to-use Balanzza Rechargeable Travel Scale weighs bags up to 100 pounds (44kg) by hanging them on its hook, and it can be recharged by Micro USB.
+This easy-to-use Etekcity Travel Scale weighs bags up to 110 pounds (49kg) by hanging them on its hook, and runs on lithium batteries.
 We guess you could use it in the produce aisle, too, if you want funny looks from the locals.

 You've been clicking around this website for travel tips, but did you know Frommer's publishes several dozen printed guidebooks crammed with hundreds of pages of current advice?
 And we've been doing it for 60 years now.
 Our guides are freshly researched and intentionally kept low-priced, so they make ideal presents for the travelers—or soon-to-be travelers—that you love.
 It's a gift that explorers will actually use.
 Find our complete catalog in our Store, linked in the menu above, or by clicking here.